 Jeannie DuBose, MS is an author, illustrator, and spiritual director.
 As an experienced facilitator and retreat leader, Jeannie works with women’s groups, churches, prisons, schools, and wellness centers.
 A graduate of Vanderbilt University, she also received a master’s in counseling psychology from Georgia State University and a certificate in spiritual formation from Columbia Theological Seminary.
 She now works with individuals and groups in private practice in Black Mountain, North Carolina.

 Jeannie and her husband raised their three children in Atlanta; they currently make their home in Montreat, North Carolina.
-She has written and illustrated two memoirs: The Mother Daughter Dance (2004) and Tending the Fire: The Story of a Marriage, released January 2019.
+She has written and illustrated two memoirs: The Mother Daughter Dance (Longstreet Press, 2004) and Tending the Fire: The Story of a Marriage (Beaver’s Pond Press, January 2019).